GlobalAICommunity/Community/new-chapter.md

 ## Benefits for chapters
 - As a chapter in the Global AI Community, you get benefits to help you run your chapter.
 - A <your chapter>@globalai.community Office 365 Business Standard License.
-- A Free Meetup Pro subscription for your chapter: https://www.meetup.com/pro/the-global-ai-community/.
-You can use Meetup Pro to schedule events, and ...
-[OTHER BENEFITS - INCLUDE A LINK]
+- A sponsored Meetup Pro subscription for your chapter under the [Global AI Community Network](https://www.meetup.com/pro/the-global-ai-community/).
 - Resources for branding, including banners for MeetUp, socials, events and your own Chapter Logo.
 - Ability to send digital badges to your attendees.
 - Ability to use our global channels like YouTube, Twitter and LinkedIn to post updates about your chapter and stream your video content.